-Jonathan Swift’s satirical essay serves to demonstrate how Ireland’s poverty under England’s Penal Law system has forced many of the Irish people to accept and commit otherwise repulsive feats in order to survive.
+Jonathan Swift’s satirical essay "A Modest Proposal" serves to demonstrate how Ireland’s poverty under England’s penal law system has forced many Irish people to accept and commit otherwise repulsive feats in order to survive.
 It serves as a satirical critique of the system.

 Éamon de Valera served as the President of the Executive Council of the Free State of Ireland from 1932 until 1937.
 Essentially acting as the prime minister of Ireland during this time, de Valera was crucial in the development of the Free State of Ireland into the Republic of Ireland